 Second, you can consume someone else’s beer, too, thanks to the guest brewery (which changes every couple of days or so).
 These are usually small or specialist breweries from the provinces or overseas.

 Around 18 national and international guest breweries joined the 2019 Festival of Beer Culture, for example, at some point.
 Among the more exotic guests were Sakiškių alus from Lithuania, Fierce & Noble from the UK, and Alexander from Israel.

 Third, the stage isn’t purely for decoration, with live performances from bands and singers (usually Fridays and Saturdays at 7pm).

 And fourth, there’s food, too, so you have something to wash down with the beer.
 Think the kind of snacks and meals that fit with Austrian beer culture (e.g. sausages, schnitzel and spare ribs) with little touches of eclecticism (e.g. trout burgers and veggie burgers).

 A few bonus experiences round off the festival, such as amateur music nights where anyone willing to go up on stage and give it a go with voice, instrument or band gets a case of beer for their trouble.
 I have yet to participate, because they’d need to give the audience free beer to cope with my “singing”.

-And in good news for visitors: at 6pm every Tuesday and Friday, enjoy a free English-speaking tour of the brewery.
+And in good news for visitors to Vienna: each year I’ve been you could enjoy a free English-speaking tour of the brewery (twice a week).

-The Festival of Beer Culture runs daily from Thursday, June 27 to Wednesday, Aug 28, beginning each day at around 4pm.
+The Festival of Beer Culture runs daily.
+I don’t have exact dates, yet, but usually it’s late June to late August, beginning each day at around 4pm.
 Entry is free, but the beer and food isn’t (obviously).

 How to get to the beer festival